jensb/iphoto2xmp/README.md

  * Edited and original images, edit operation (eg. "Crop", "WhiteBalance", ...)
  * Faces and face coordinates (still buggy for cropped images, see below)
  * Hidden, Starred, Flagged, Editable, Original, isInTrash flags (as keywords)
+ * iPhoto and iOS edit operations as additional *.plist sidecar files (so far, not all are decoded)

 ## Planned Features (TODO)
 The script *should* (at some point) also do the following.